 It depends.
 The answer (just as with the lap baby question) depends on your personal risk tolerance.
 I’ve personally been given car seats that look brand new and in great shape but have also occasionally gotten a dirty one or one with visible damage.

-There is no way to know for sure if the car seat you are given has been in an accident or handled improperly.
+There is no way to know for sure if a car seat a rental car company gives you has been in an accident or handled improperly.
 Often the car seats aren’t available with manuals, so you have to figure out how to install an unfamiliar seat on the fly.
 There is also a risk that a car rental company runs out of seats at busy times.
 For what it’s worth, the car seat safety experts usually don’t recommend renting seats, but it is your decision to make.

 18. Which car seat type do I select from the rental car company?

 Most car rental companies offer three selections for child safety seats on their websites when you make a reservation: (1) an infant seat, (2) a toddler seat, and (3) a booster seat.
-How do you know which one to select when you don’t know the models and the ages/weights for which they are approved?
+How do you know which one to pre-select when you don’t know the car seat models and the ages/weights for which they are approved?
 You can’t know with 100% certainty, but you can come close.

 The toddler seats are intended for kids up to 40 pounds.
 Many are convertible and can be used rear and forward facing, but there are no guarantees of rear-facing compatibility.
-This creates a bit of a conundrum if you have a 1-2 year old who you still want to rear-face in accordance with the current American Academy of Pediatrics recommendations.
-I’ve rented from a number of companies over the years and the most common seat I’ve seen offered by rental companies is the convertible Cosco Scenera NEXT (yes, the same lightweight one I recommend for use on board planes) which can be used both forward and rear facing.
+This creates a bit of a conundrum if you have a 1-2 year old who you still want to rear-face in accordance with current American Academy of Pediatrics recommendations.
+I’ve rented from a number of companies over the years and the most common seat I’ve seen offered by rental car companies is the convertible Cosco Scenera NEXT (yes, the same lightweight one I recommend for use on board planes) which can be used both forward and rear facing.

 If you have a child who is over forty pounds, be aware that many of the convertible car seats that rental car companies offer are not intended for use for larger kids over 40 pounds (like the Cosco Scenera NEXT).
-So if it is important to you to use a car seat for your 4, 5, or 6 year old instead of a booster, you need to bring your own.
+So if it is important to you to use a car seat for your larger 4, 5, or 6 year old instead of a booster, you likely need to bring your own.